Archive for the ‘ClickOnce Deployment’ Category

 To do this, you need an application that you can use to manage blob storage.
 I use the Cloud Storage Studio from cerebrata in my example.
 A free application recommended by Cory Fowler (Microsoft Azure MVP) is the Azure Storage Explorer from codeplex.

-Here is the GoldMail that explains this process in detail, complete with screenshots.
+Here is a video that explains this process in detail, complete with screenshots.
 There is a summary below.

 To summarize: